 Notifying parents of closure

-If the Club is forced to close at short notice the Manager will use the emergency contact details we have on file to notify parents as soon as possible by phone, email, text or social media.
 To ensure that all parents receive the information, we will post a notice on the main entrance door of the Club premises.
 In addition, we will notify the feeder schools, and ask that they display a notice informing parents of the closure.

 If the Club has been forced to close for a specific period of time, we will also inform parents of the planned date for reopening.